ch-wan/lm-sys.github.io/blog/2025-05-05-large-scale-ep.md

 ---

 DeepSeek is a popular open-source large language model (LLM) praised for its strong performance.
-However, its large size and unique structure, which uses Multi-head Latent Attention (MLA) and Mixture of Experts (MoE), require an advanced system for efficient serving at scale.
+However, its large size and unique architecture, which uses Multi-head Latent Attention (MLA) and Mixture of Experts (MoE), require an advanced system for efficient serving at scale.
 In this blog, we explain how we match DeepSeek's inference system performance with SGLang.

 <img src="/images/blog/large_scale_ep/overall-arch.png" style="display:block; margin-top: auto; margin-left: auto; margin-right: auto; margin-bottom: auto; width: 90%; image-orientation: none;"></img>